-Great tasting 4 in 1 oral spray with Essential Spice Oils of Oregano, Thyme, Cinnamon and Lemon Oil, Spearmint Oil in an Olive Oil (extra virgin) base sweetened with stevia and fortified with Vitamin D3 (50 iu per spray)
+Great tasting 4 in 1 oral spray with Essential Spice Oils of Oregano, Thyme, Cinnamon and Lemon Oil, Spearmint Oil in an Olive Oil base sweetened with stevia and fortified with Vitamin D3 (100 iu per spray)

-Antimicrobial Activity Lab Test conducted by 3rd Party Lab
+Antimicrobial Activity In Vitro Lab Test conducted by 3rd Party Lab

 Objective: To test the antimicrobial activity of ColFlex against Staphylococcus aureus, Streptococcus pneumonia, E.coli and salmonella typhi.